billputer/billwiens.com/resume/resume.md

 # Interests

-* Assembling and dissassembling everything.
+* Assembling and disassembling everything.
 * The great outdoors.
 * Games of all sorts.
 * Collecting animated GIFs.